elliotaplant/redux-js-restricted-routes/README.md

 export default store
 ```

 This file uses the `createStore` methods of redux to make a Redux store out of our auth reducer.
-Using `combineReducers` function is overkill here, but in your future apps, you'll probably have more than one reducer.
+Using the `combineReducers` function is overkill here, but in your future apps, you'll probably have more than one reducer.

 We'll export this store so that we can connect it to redux with the `react-redux` package.

 ## Connecting Redux to React

 Luckily for us, the `react-redux` npm package will do all the heavy lifting we need to make our React app aware of our Redux store.
-Add the package to your project by running:
+Add this package to the project by running:
 ```bash
 yarn add react-redux
 ```

 This package gives us the `Provider` component that lets components within our app access our store.
-Add this wrapper around the App:
+Add the `Provider` inside your `App` component:

-[comment]: <> (App2)

 ```javascript
 // src/App.js